davetron5000/scala-boss/scala/04_boss_fodder.md

 # **Over 75%**

 !SLIDE bullets incremental
-# Using Scala will
+# Using Scala will let you
-* Make your team more productive - *cheaper and faster delivery*
+* Better deliver software that works
-* Result in more maintainable code and tests - *better delivery*
+* Deliver software faster
-* Keep risks low
+* Deliver software cheaper
 * Attract talent
-* Make your team happy
+* Have a happy dev team

 !SLIDE bullets
 # Thanks!